Sky High Car Audio: The Complete Subwoofer & Amplifier Buyer’s Guide (2026).

 • FMX = serious high-output daily and light competition territory

-• FXXL = top-tier line built for serious power, large enclosures, and real electrical support
+• FXXL = top-tier line built for serious power, larger enclosures, and real electrical support

 Understanding the Sky High Subwoofer Lineup